Ryux411/ShopTitan-Sentinel/README.md

-# # ShopTitan Sentinel
+# ShopTitans Sentinel

-A lightweight Windows batch sentinel that automatically detects, monitors and relaunches ShopTitan on Steam or Epic Games so you can leave your game running 24/7—whether you’re sleeping, working, or away from your machine—ensuring uninterrupted sessions.
+A lightweight Windows batch sentinel that automatically detects, monitors, and relaunches ShopTitans on Steam or Epic Games, enabling uninterrupted sessions so you can leave your game running 24/7—whether you’re sleeping, working, or away from your machine.
 Designed to operate discreetly in the background without drawing attention.

+**Note:** This script is **not** a game bot or automation tool.
+It only ensures the game stays open and running.

 ## Features

-- **Auto‑detects** game installation on Steam (including secondary libraries) or Epic Games.
+- **Auto-detects** game installation on Steam (including secondary libraries) or Epic Games.
-- **Real‑time monitoring** of the `ShopTitan.exe` process.
+- **Real-time monitoring** of the `ShopTitans.exe` process.
 - **Automatic restart** via Steam or direct executable launch.
 - **Uptime tracking** and **restart counter** displayed in console.
 - **Customisable** check interval and launch parameters.
-- **Production‑ready** with concise logging and clear user prompts.
+- **Production-ready** with concise logging and clear user prompts.

 ## Requirements

 - Windows 10 or later
 - Batch (CMD) environment
-- ShopTitan installed via Steam or Epic Games
+- ShopTitans installed via Steam or Epic Games

 ## Installation